NVIDIA/spark-rapids/tools/README.md

 - Java 8 or above
 - Complete Spark event log(s) from Spark 3.0 or above version (Support compressed event logs with `.lz4`, `.lzf`, `.snappy` and `.zstd` suffixes.
-  Spark event logs can be downloaded from Spark UI using a "Download" button on the right side.)
+  Spark event logs can be downloaded from Spark UI using a "Download" button on the right side, or can be found in the location specified by `spark.eventLog.dir`.)

 Optional:
 - maven installed